 - Establish Brand Identity: The combination of these three together establishes your brand identity.
 It’s the information and feeling someone gets from looking at your logo.

 Imagery and typography project the emotions and values of a logo.
 Here are three things to keep in mind when considering yours:

 Colors evoke an emotion from a viewer.
 You can highlight certain feelings by using different shades and colors.
 For this reason, many brands utilize similar colors in their logos, as shown by this study of common color usage from DesignCrowd:

 - Red -Energy, Excitement and Action

 - Blue – Trustworthy, Reliable and Secure

 - Purple – Royalty, Unique and Imaginative

-Shape psychology is the feeling we relate to different geometry.
+Shape psychology is the feeling that we relate to different shapes in geometry.
 When using an abstract image within your logo, consider how shapes might affect your message.
 Here are some typical meanings behind common shapes: